One of Australia's greatest natural assets, this is a national park in two parts.

 Shuttles and entry

-National-park shuttle buses run between the Cradle Mountain Visitor Centre and Dove Lake (8am-6pm October to March, and 9am-5pm April to September), with private vehicles not permitted on the road during these times.
-Shuttle bus tickets are included as part of your parks pass, which is required for entry to Tasmania’s national parks.
+National park shuttle buses run between the Cradle Mountain Visitor Centre and Dove Lake (8am-6pm October to March, and 9am-5pm April to September), with private vehicles not permitted on the road during these times.
+Shuttle bus tickets are available to purchase from the Visitor Centre, and a parks pass is required for entry to Tasmania’s national parks.

 Accommodation